estebanc2/one_wire/README.md

 ## Suggested usage

 First, discover all ROM addresses by running `get_rom()` for each sensor (one at a time on the bus).
 Then, define the array needed by `get_temperature()` to read all sensors.
-If only one sensor will be connected, it is not necessary to discover its ROM address; an empty ROM address array works as an array with one ROM address.
+If only one sensor will be connected, it is not necessary to discover its ROM address; a 0 (zero) as ROM address works as a ROM address.

 ## Example usage: main.c